bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 ## Heads-Up

 * Students will present their group projects during next week's Required session.
-You may want to prepare a slide deck of superlative 'awards' to give to each group.
+Prepare a slide deck of superlative 'awards' to give to each group.
 Here is [an example](https://docs.google.com/presentation/d/1QlPJhHnHvLLtKheKl4opm7tibkjjALZeAzwVvZdJDO0/edit?usp=sharing) of superlative 'awards'.

 ## Resources